wharfkit/website/src/lib/docs/Templates/TransactPlugin.md

 ```bash
 git clone https://github.com/wharfkit/transact-plugin-template.git transact-plugin-[name]
 ```
-Make sure to substitute `[name]` with the moniker you've chosen for your plugin.
+Replace `[name]` with the desired name for your plugin.

-3. Shift to the newly cloned directory:
+3. Navigate to the newly cloned directory:
 ```bash
 cd transact-plugin-[name]
 ```

-### Installation Procedure
+### Installing Dependencies

-Once retrieved, ensure you assemble all vital dependencies through:
+After cloning, ensure you have all the required dependencies by running:
 ```bash
 npm install
 ```